Skip to main content

 Jira Cloud - Classic scopes

-11. In the Granular scopes tab, click on the Edit Scopes button
+11. In the Granular scopes tab, click Edit Scopes

 Jira Cloud - Granular scopes edit